 So, let's add another few test cases.
-Here, draw out a few very short and simple mazes-some of which have solutions and some of which don't.
-Start with two that are super-simple: one where the start is surrounded on four sides by walls, and one where the start and finish are adjacent and surrounded by walls.
-Then, add more that are still relatively small but with added complexity: some with and some without a solution, some with actual branching, and at least one where the border of the grid is not all walls, with the correct path to the finish skirting the edge of the grid.
+In your notebook, you have drawn out a few very short and simple mazes-some of which have solutions and some of which don't.
+(Hopefully at least: two that are super-simple, one where the start is surrounded on four sides by walls, and one where the start and finish are adjacent and surrounded by walls; and more that are still relatively small but with added complexity: some with and some without a solution, some with actual branching, and at least one where the border of the grid is not all walls, with the correct path to the finish skirting the edge of the grid.)

-Then, add them to the fixture in the .u file.
+Add them to the fixture in the .u file.

 Finally, write some test blocks for doesPathExist that call that method on each of the example Mazes defined in the fixture and records the expected result (true or false) for each one.
-Compile and run the tests to confirm that they run, and that they fail.
+(You could put them in a single test block, but it's sometimes nice to break them up: the tests that verify the simplest cases, the tests that check edge conditions, the tests that check branching, etc.) Compile and run the tests to confirm that they run, and that at least some of them fail.